byceps/byceps/docs/installation_docker/index.rst

   - ``api.byceps.example`` for the API
   - ``cozylan.example`` for the CozyLAN demo site

-  To be able to access them, though, add these entries to your local :file:`/etc/hosts` file (or whatever the equivalent of your operating system is):
+  To be able to access them, add these entries to your local :file:`/etc/hosts` file (or whatever the equivalent is for your operating system):

   .. code-block::
       :caption: excerpt from :file:`/etc/hosts`